ja3ekja/checkout-component/README.md

 * Initialized data by data.sql file
 * Docker container with separate services for db and backend
 * Backend bases on my private backed image stored on [hub.docker.com](https://hub.docker.com/r/ja3ekja/maven/)
 * @OneToOne & @OneToMany one directional and default fetch type
+* @Transactional for create receipt
+* @ControllerAdvice for handle exception from controllers

 ## How to run